Jiawei-Shen/ballc-js/README.md

 ## Usage

 ### Importing the module

 ```javascript
 import {BAllC} from '@jiawei_s/ballc';
 ```

-### BAllC constructor with local files
+### Intialize a constructor with remote or local files

-After imported the BAllC package, you can build the new BAllC instance with a BAllC file(.ballc) path and an optional index file(.bci) path, if the index file path is not provided we are using BAllC file path + '.bci' as the index file path.
+After imported the BAllC package, you can build the new BAllC instance with a BAllC file(.ballc) remote URL or local path, and an optional index file(.bci) path, if the index file path is not provided we are using BAllC file URL/path + '.bci' as the index file path.

 **The BAllC file must be indexed!** Whether or not you provide the index file path!